About this course

 - Apply comprehensive knowledge of the ageing experience from conceptual and practical dimensions of the course to develop solutions to complex ageing issues;

-- Design and manage a detailed investigation of an ageing issue in a substantial project, with a high level of personal autonomy and accountability;
+- Design and manage a detailed investigation of an ageing issue in a substantial project and/or piece of scholarship, with a high level of personal autonomy and accountability

-- Critically review and reflect on individual performance or processes undertaken in the management of a substantial project in ageing.
+- Critically review and reflect on individual performance or processes undertaken in the management of a substantial project and/or piece of scholarship in ageing.

 Students who complete this course should develop a number of generic skills that will enhance their capacity in: